-Data is offloaded from the CR1000 datalogger via direct cable connection.
+Offload data from the CR1000 datalogger via direct cable connection.

-Data from AWS3 must be offloaded at least twice a year.
+Offload data from AWS3 at least twice a year.
 When the field season starts in May/June and again when the field season ends in September/October.

-- Laptop with Campbell software Loggernet installed
+- Laptop with the Campbell software Loggernet installed

 - Communication cable from Campbell (USB to serial) SC USB

 - Camera

 - Voltmeter

 - Silica bags